Strongly Sublinear Algorithms for Testing Pattern Freeness: High-level description of the basic algorithm for testing freeness of a pattern of size 4

-$\bullet$ In Cases 2, 3, 4 we end up testing $\nu$-freeness for $\nu \in \mathcal S_2 \cup \mathcal S_3$ in dense boxes, or $\phi$-legged $\nu$-freeness of such $\nu$ in components of multiple dense boxes.
-But, as Remark \ref{rem:r1} holds for these cases, this can simply be done by sampling one box or component, and making queries to all indices therein.
-This however, is true only for $\pi \in \mathcal S_4$.
-Case 5 is different.
-Here Remark \ref{rem:r1} does not hold, and this is the reason that we need to test all components with at most $2$ dense boxes, for every $\phi$-legged $\nu$-freeness for every $\nu \in \mathcal{S}_2$ and leg mapping $\phi$.
-Algorithm $\mathsf{AlgTest}_{\pi}(\nu,\phi,D, m,\eps)$ can do this for any $\nu \in \mathcal S_2 \cup \mathcal S_3$ in $n^{\delta}$ queries for an arbitrary small constant $\delta$.
+Case 5 is different: here, sampling a small number of components does not guarantee an expected large number of the corresponding appearances.
+This is the reason that we need to test {\em all} components with at most $2$ dense boxes, for $\phi$-legged $\nu$-freeness, and for every $\nu \in \mathcal{S}_2$ and leg mapping $\phi$.
+Algorithm $\mathsf{AlgTest}_{\pi}(\nu,\phi,D, m,\eps)$ can do this for any $\nu \in \mathcal S_2 \cup \mathcal S_3$ in $n^{\delta}$ queries for an arbitrarily small constant $\delta$.
 Since we have to do it in Case 5, we may do the same in cases 2, 3, 4 as well!
 As a result, the algorithm above will contain only two cases: Case 1 where we reduce the problem to the same problem but on a smaller domain, and the new Case 2 where we test {\em every} small component for $\phi$-legged $\nu$-appearance for every $\nu \in \mathcal S_2 \cup \mathcal S_3$ and every leg mapping $\phi$ -- namely a case in which we reduce the problem to testing (restricted appearances) for smaller patterns.

-$\bullet$ In view of the comment above, the idea behind improving the complexity to $n^{\delta}$ for arbitrary small constant $0< \delta < 1$ is obvious: Choosing $m= n^{\delta/2}$ will result in an $m \times m$ grid, where Layering can be done in $\tilde{O}(n^{\delta/2})$ queries.
+\item In view of the comment above, the idea behind improving the complexity to $n^{\delta}$ for constant $0< \delta < 1$ is obvious: Choosing $m= n^{\delta/2}$ will result in an $m \times m$ grid, where Layering can be done in $\tilde{O}(n^{\delta/2})$ queries.
 Then, Case 2 will be done in an additional $n^{\delta}$ queries by setting a query complexity for $\mathsf{AlgTest}_{\pi}(\nu,\phi,D, m,\eps)$ to be $n^{\delta/2}$ per component.
 The self-recursion in Case 1 will result in the same problem over a range of $n/m$.
 For the fixed $m=n^{\delta/2},$ this will result in a recursion depth of $2/\delta$, after which the domain size will drop down to $m$ and allow making queries to all corresponding indices.
 This results in a total of $\tilde{O}(n^\delta)$ queries, including the amplification needed to account for the accumulation of errors and deterioration of the distance parameter at lower recursion levels.